ThomasPiergiovanni/P10/README.md

 This program is named "pur beurre".
 It's a web app that allow user to search for healthier or equaly ealthier food product than the one he or she usually consumes.
 User can also create n acoount and login in order to save its choice for later consultations.

 The programm is built on Django framework.
 Data used to provide the service are comming from th Open Food Facts API.
-The programm is hosted by Heroku cloud plateform.
+The programm is hosted on a DigitalOcean droplet.

 You can check the app on  : http://167.99.209.111/